Matita

 is an experimental proof assistant under development at the Computer Science Department of the University of Bologna.
-It is a tool aiding the development of formal proofs by man-machine collaboration, providing a programming environment where formal specifications, executable algorithms and automatically verifiable correctness certificates naturally coexist.
+It is a tool aiding the development of formal proofs by man–machine collaboration, providing a programming environment where formal specifications, executable algorithms and automatically verifiable correctness certificates naturally coexist.

-Matita is based on a dependent type system known as the Calculus of (Co)Inductive Constructions (a derivative of Calculus of Constructions), and is compatible, to some extent, with Coq.
+Matita is based on a dependent type system known as the calculus of (co)inductive constructions (a derivative of the calculus of constructions), and is compatible, to some extent, with Rocq.

 The word "matita" means "pencil" in Italian (a simple and widespread editing tool).
 It is a reasonably small and simple application, whose architectural and software complexity is meant to be mastered by students, providing a tool particularly suited for testing innovative ideas and solutions.
 Matita adopts a tactic-based editing mode; (XML-encoded) proof objects are produced for storage and exchange.

 Main features

 Existential variables are native in Matita, allowing a simpler management of dependent goals.

 Matita implements a bidirectional type inference algorithm exploiting both inferred and expected types.